lconcia/life_sciences_ml_at_tacc/docs/section2/model_quality.rst

 Furthermore, accuracy can be a poor measure of a model in cases where the dataset is imbalanced.

-**Example: Spam Email**
+**Example: Breast Cancer**

-For example, we looked at spam email detection in the last unit.
-Our model tried to determine if an email was spam or not.
-There are four cases, two cases where our model predicts correctly and two cases where it does now:
+For example, we looked at tumor malignancy detection in the last unit.
+Our model tried to determine if an tumor was benign or malignant.
+There are four cases, two cases where our model predicts correctly and two cases where it does not:

 Correct:

-1. The email was spam, and our model predicted it was spam.
+1. The biopsy was malignant, and our model predicted it was malignant.
-2. The email was not spam, and our model predicted it was not spam.
+2. The biopsy was not malignant, and our model predicted it was not malignant.

 Incorrect:

-3. The email was not spam, but our model predicted it was spam.
+3. The biopsy was not malignant, but our model predicted it was.
-4. The email was spam, but our model predicted it was not spam.
+4. The biopsy was malignant, but our model predicted it was not.

 *Discussion:* Of the two incorrect cases, would you say that the one type of error is "worse" than the other or would you say they are both equally bad?
-If this were your email inbox, which would be more annoying for you?
+If this were your biopsy, which would be more troubling for you?

 In many cases, as with virtually all other features and behaviors, this issue comes down to *requirements* for the software.
-It is possible that, given a choice of case 3 or 4, a majority of people would prefer case 4 errors to case 3 errors.
-If an email was actually spam but it was not flagged as such, the worst thing that happens is that I have to see the email and delete it.
-This is the case 4 error.
-On the other hand, with a case 3 error, my email client has filtered an email that was not spam into the spam folder, or even worse, deleted the email right away.
-What if this was an important email?
+It is possible that, given a choice of case 3 or 4, a majority of people would prefer case 3 errors to case 4 errors.
+If an biopsy was actually benign but it was flagged as malignant, the worst part would be the distress of dealing with that diagnosis.
+This is the case 3 error.
+On the other hand, with a case 4 error, the biopsy was marked as benign but it was actually malignant, that could delay potentially life saving treatment.

 **Example: Diabetes Detection**